-The fields should be placed in a way that the the influence by external infrared light is as low as possible and that the magnetic field of the earth is disturbed as little is possible.
-Perfect conditions cannot be guaranteed, however.
-Teams must come to tournaments being prepared to calibrate their robots based on the lighting and magnetic conditions at the venue.
+Fields should be placed in a way that influences from external infrared lights and any influences that interfere with the magnetic field of the earth are as minimal as possible.
+Perfect conditions cannot be guaranteed.
+Teams must come to tournaments being prepared to calibrate their robots based on the lighting and magnetic conditions at a venue.